 Bibliography: D. C. Braund, “Felix” ABD 2:783; Schürer HJP² 1:460-466.

-After Paul participated in the vow with the Jewish Christians, Asian Jews stirred up trouble for Paul.
-These Jews begin by spreading the common misunderstanding of Paul’s teaching, that he is anti-Jew.
+After Paul participated in the Nazarite vow with Jewish Christians, Asian Jews stirred up trouble for Paul.
+In Acts 21 these Jews from Asia Minor begin spreading accusations against Paul, primarily a common misunderstanding of Paul’s teaching, that he is now fallen away from the practice of the Law.
 Paul is not anti-Jew in the sense that he wants Jews to stop being Jewish, he wants them to stop relying on the Law for salvation.
 To the orthodox Jews, this is worthy of death.
 The charge the bring against Paul is that he brought a Gentile into the Temple.
 This would be a serious offense, worthy of death (for the Gentile, as well!)
 The Jews did not allow women or Gentiles into the central courts of the Temple, believing them to be unclean.

 Is this anger credible, or is Luke exaggerating the situation for rhetorical reasons?
 The evidence seems indicate that there were zealots in Jerusalem in the mid first century who were willing to use violence to guard the sanctity of the Temple.